Sara-Hamilton/order-pizza/README.md

 * Displays the total cost of all pizzas ordered
 * Takes in the user's name and address
 * Displays an order summary consisting of the user's name and address, pizza descriptions, and prices
-* Contains a pizza object constructor with properties for topping and size.
+* Contains a pizza object constructor with properties for topping and size
 * Contains a prototype method for the cost of a pizza depending on the selections chosen
-* Contains additional object constructors, prototypes, and functions that are detailed in the additional specifications section of specifications
+* Contains additional object constructors, prototypes, and functions that are detailed in the Additional Specifications section of Specifications

 ### Specifications